AndyRamirez/Mushrooms/README.md

 # Mushrooms dataset project

 ## Summary
 In this project, *Machine Learning* knowledge is applied using the **Mushrooms database** for the classification of edible or poisonous mushrooms.
 This database is found [here](https://www.kaggle.com/datasets/uciml/mushroom-classification).
+This project was developed in python programming language, in a google collaboratory notebook.
+This is the link to the .ipynb file.
+[Contribution guidelines for this project](docs/)

 ## Database Description
 This database contains 23 attributes in order to describe whether mushrooms are edible or not, as well as 8124 instances.